• Home

 Rules

-●A player loses her turn (foul) under any of the following conditions: Her finger touches any seed other than the selected pair.
+• A player loses the turn if the finger touches any seed other than the chosen pair.

 Benefits